Our planning law solicitors accept clients in every part

 Objecting to a planning applications

 Unless the reasons to dismiss an application can be properly framed within existing planning policy rules, councillors will not be able to dismiss it.
 Our skillful and experienced lawyers can provide the representations to enable the authority to act in the interests of the local residents.
-Read more about objecting to a planning application.

 Section 106 agreements